 The postsecondary enrollment of traditionally under-represented students has been a priority in states committed to promoting equal opportunity and economic growth, particularly as state populations become more racially and ethnically diverse.
 Figures 5a and 5b provide a comparison of the demographic composition of state populations aged 18-24 to current postsecondary enrollment in public two- and four-year institutions, respectively.
-The figures demonstrate that students of under-represented ethnic and racial backgrounds tend to enroll at relatively higher rates at two-year institutions than do White students.
+The figures demonstrate that students of Hispanic and African American backgrounds tend to enroll at relatively higher rates at two-year institutions than do White students.
 The converse holds true at public four-year institutions.
-For example, Figure 5b indicates that while African American residents aged 18-24 comprise 10 percent of the population in Indiana, only 9 percent of full-time undergraduate students (any age) at public four-year institutions are African American.
-In contrast, they constitute 15 percent of students at two-year institutions.
+For example, Figure 5b indicates that while Hispanic and African American residents aged 18-24 comprise 20 percent of the population in Kansas, only 12 percent of full-time undergraduate students (any age) at public four-year institutions represent these racial and ethnic backgrounds.

 Figure 5a.
-Indiana State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in Indiana Public Two-Year Institutions
+Kansas State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in Kansas Public Two-Year Institutions